SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 tions must be worded precisely

 to get detailed information.
 If a
-Verdendrian is asked,“ How old are
+Verdendrian is asked," How old are

-you?” he will respond,"I am spring” if he's an adolescent, or “I am summer” if an adult, or'rl am autumn” if an elder.
-The term “winter” refers to death or the deadTo get the precise information, this question shouldbe worded,"How many solar years has
+you?” he will respond,"I am spring” if he's an adolescent, or "I am summer” if an adult, or'rl am autumn” if an elder.
+The term "winter” refers to death or the deadTo get the precise information, this question shouldbe worded,"How many solar years has